Every year, around 10,000 young people spend time on the rail network.

 Supporting children and young people outside the home, on public transport, in retail settings and on the streets, means everyone playing their part.
 Using contextual safeguarding approaches, we work with our Youth Ambassadors, statutory organisations, local authorities and the transport community to build networks committed to safeguarding children and young people.

-Through a trauma-informed lens, we develop and deliver training to BTP, local authorities, train operating companies, security firms and others working in and around transport hubs to help them understand the experiences of young people and how to reduce the risks they face.
-We give them the tools and confidence to identify vulnerability and take the appropriate action.
+Developing and delivering training to the BTP, train operating companies and others working in and around transport hubs helps them understand the experiences of children spending time around the rail network, and how to reduce danger.
+We give them the tools and confidence to quickly spot vulnerable children and young people to make fast referrals.
+We also jointly patrol the rail network with the BTP to support training and capacity.

 Strengthening child safeguarding across the rail network